erfanetoon/react-tailwind-ui/README.md

 ## Colors

-Our color palette is same as tailwindcss - <a href="https://tailwindcss.com/docs/customizing-colors" target="_blank">Tailwind CSS Colors.</a>, we use `blue` as our default color in all component, you can change it in themeProvider global object
+Our color palette is same as tailwindcss - <a href="https://tailwindcss.com/docs/customizing-colors" target="_blank">Tailwind CSS Colors.</a>, but we add 3 new colors as `primary (default is blue)` `secondary (default is pink)` `tertiary (default is emerald)` that you can modify and assign your color spectrum to them, we use `primary` as our default color in all component, you can change it in themeProvider global object

 ```jsx
 import React from "react";